What to expect when you're expecting Renaissance philosophy

 Another approuch (my favorite one) would be: cover the 17th century cronologically for all of Europe, and then have three series on the 18th century: British Enlightenment (plus North-American thinkers), French Lumières (plus Dutch & Mediterranean philosophers), and German Aufklärung (plus Central and East Europe philosophers).
 That would solve Rousseau-before-Hobbes or Hume-before-Leibniz problems, as the foundations of theories that are everywhere in the 18th century - that is, Descartes, Hobbes, Spinoza, Leibniz and Locke's ideas - are already covered when you dig into deeply geographically-based debates in the 18th.
 That would also follow the major flux of ideas, as British ideas heavily influenced French Enlightenment, and both influenced its German counterpart.

-In reply to by Aelton Barbosa
+In reply to An approuch that would solve by Aelton Barbosa

 I think the first suggestion,